 Problems, practices, and techniques of conveying complex information analysis.
 Issues of clarity, persuasion, visual literacy, and cultural context will be explored.
-Students will develop a data visualization project that will speak to or engage surveillance, data analytics, activism, or other issues covered in advanced IDM courses.
+Students will develop a data visualization project that will speak to or engage surveillance, data analytics,

-INF452H1: Information Design Studio V: Coding
+INF452H1 - Information Design Studio V: Coding